wealthsimple/eventsimple/README.md

     # Enable this option to retry the reactor inline if the event is not found.
     # Defaults to false.
     config.retry_reactor_on_record_not_found = true

+    # Optional: Configure queue priorities for reactors.
+    # Each reactor can be assigned a priority which maps to a specific queue.
+    # Defaults to { high: :eventsimple_high, default: :eventsimple, low: :eventsimple_low }
+    config.queue_priorities = {
+      high: :eventsimple_high,
+      default: :eventsimple,
+      low: :eventsimple_low
+    }
   end
 ```